MileneCV/Stroke_Prediction_project/README.md

 ![Stroke_Prediction_project_2](stroke11.png)

-Patients who have high level of glucose had stroke (1) and have heart disease(1).
+Patients who have a high level of glucose had stroke (1) and heart disease(1).

 ![Stroke_Prediction_project_2](stroke12.png)

-Patients who had stroke (1) are older than 40 years old and have higher glucose level than patients who didn't have stroke (0).
+Patients who had a stroke (1) are older than 40 years old and have higher glucose levels than patients who didn't have a stroke (0).

 ![Stroke_Prediction_project_2](stroke13.png)

-Patients who have higer levels of glucose have hypertension and had stroke.
+Patients who have higher levels of glucose have hypertension and had stroke.